 Unless you have torment resistance, the damage you take will make this a dangerous technique.
-The spell Agony is a safe alternative: although it halves the HP of only one monster and can be reduced by life protection and blocked by magic resistance, it does not harm you when cast.
+The spell Agony is a safe alternative: although it halves the HP of only one monster, can be reduced by negative energy resistance, and is blocked by magic resistance, it does not harm you when cast.

 You can also accidentally invoke a torment effect against only yourself in the following ways: